Quiet-Bond/quietbond-app/README.md

-# QuietBond - Friendship App for Demisexuals and Sapiosexuals
+# QuietBond - Intimate Friendship App for Demisexuals and Sapiosexuals

-Welcome to QuietBond, a React Native mobile application designed for demisexuals and sapiosexuals seeking meaningful, intimate, trust-based friendships and connections.
+Welcome to QuietBond, a React Native mobile application designed for demisexuals and sapiosexuals seeking meaningful, trust-based friendships and connections.
 Inspired by the nostalgia of 1990s text-based MUDs and 1980s pen-pal exchanges, QuietBond offers a minimalist, cozy, and intellectual experience.

 ## Table of Contents
 - [Overview](#overview)